 ELBA is already working hard to ensure young people have as much support, resource and access as possible:

-- Our Education team will be back in business once schools reopen, providing employment skills support, mentoring and career insights with our various member companies – you can read more about how the team and partners have adapted their programmes to continue supporting young people here.
+- Our Education team will be back in business once schools reopen, providing employment skills support, mentoring and career insights with our various partner and supporter companies – you can read more about how the team and partners have adapted their programmes to continue supporting young people here.

 - Our Employment team is supporting young people with access to jobs, through programmes such as Moving on Up, Parity & Eagles Graduate programme.